rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 # Unsupervised Deep Shape Descriptor with Point Distribution Learning
 This repository contains sampling code for the 'Unsupervised Deep Shape Descriptor with Point Distribution Learning'.
 It contains implemetation details and important infomation for training and testing.
 The code has just been cleaned, reoredered and separated from a larger project, please make a post in Issues if you have any question about using it.

+## Overview

 ## Data
-On contrary to using the entire ShapeNet subset which contains 55 categories and 57,000 data in total, we follow the same setting as in [3DGAN](http://3dgan.csail.mit.edu/) where only seven categories from the [ShapeNet](https://www.shapenet.org/) are used in training and evaluation is on ModelNet40.
+On contrary to using the entire ShapeNet subset which contains 55 categories and 57,000 data, we follow the same setting as in [3DGAN](http://3dgan.csail.mit.edu/) where only seven categories from the [ShapeNet](https://www.shapenet.org/) are used in training and evaluation is on the entire ModelNet40.

 Training: [A subset](https://drive.google.com/open?id=1Pmu9e70uKBvxgBYbjU8GxuzLY3xWPc0x) consist of 7 categories from ShapeNet.
 Testing: [ModelNet40 Aligned](https://modelnet.cs.princeton.edu/)